bhubr/jsonapi-express-backend/README.md

 - **critical** filter out fields from response payload (e.g. user password...)
 - should not use _.singularize to convert table name to type name (utils.getPerformDeferredManyToMany)
 - 500 if no provided fields on login
+- permissions on relationship setting (one shouldn't be allowed to link objects he doesn't "own")
+- remove relationships on deletion of one of the relatees (check if possible before)
+- relationship keys on many-to-many should be kebab-case, but are still camelCase
+- prevent OR filter queries implying specific user/owner id

 ## Todo FIRST

 - Model / table names